 Withdrawals, technical and unofficial withdrawals and drop below 60 percent* withdrawal

 *40% for students with recognized permanent disabilities, 80% for students receiving Quebec or Newfoundland loans.

-If you intend to drop courses or to switch from credit to audit, it is advisable to check with the Student Awards & Financial Support Office to ensure it will not affect your student aid.
+If you intend to drop courses or to switch from credit to audit, it is advisable to check with the Student Awards & Financial Aid office to ensure it will not affect your student aid.

 Important: University Prep courses do not count for student loan purposes - only post-secondary credits count.

 Know what makes up 60 percent of a full program load.
 It is 60 percent of the credits, not the courses.
 For academic undergraduate programs, this is a minimum of nine credits completed per four-month period.